andrewdotn/crk-db/README.md

 ## Building the Database

-1. Download the original data source.
-Currently the only data source that this repo parses is the _Cree: Words_ (CW) database, stored in `crk/dicts/Wolvengrey.toolbox` in the ALTLab repo. **Do not commit this file to git.**
+1. Download the original data sources.
+These are stored in the private ALTLab repo in `crk/dicts`.

+   Currently the only data source that this repo parses is the _Cree: Words_ (CW) database, stored in `crk/dicts/Wolvengrey.toolbox` in the ALTLab repo. **Do not commit these files to git.**

 2. Install the dependencies for this repo: `npm install`.
 This will also add the conversion scripts to the PATH (see next step).